zdelrosario/zdr-site/content/post/2021-12-25-EMA-intro/index.md

 Here we can see that `E` has a normal shape, `mu` has a flatter shape (a beta distribution), and the two variables are positively correlated.

-Next, we can remove the `skip` keyword to check how the randomness in the inputs generates randomness in the model outputs.
+Next, we can remove the `skip` keyword to check how the uncertainty in the inputs generates uncertainty in the model outputs.